nearprotocol/stakewars/updates.md

 # UPDATES

+## UPDATE August 5th

+* Changed `near-shell` into `near-cli`, reflecting the new naming of this tool: https://github.com/near/near-cli

 ## UPDATE August 3rd

 * Nearcore releases are not using anymore branching, so the instructions to build the binaries are different.
 Refer to https://github.com/nearprotocol/nearcore/releases to see the new release mapping.